 Taxation of Cash Distributions.
-The gross amount of any cash distribution (other than in liquidation) that a U.S. holder receives with respect to Royal Dutch Shell's ordinary shares or ADSs (before reduction for Dutch tax, if any, withheld from such distributions) generally will be includible in such U.S. holder's gross income on the day on which, in the case of a holder of our ordinary shares, such holder receives such distribution or, in the case of a holder of our ADSs, the depositary receives such distribution on behalf of the holder of the applicable ADSs.
-Depending on the amount of the distribution and the amount of the U.S. holder's adjusted tax basis in the applicable ordinary shares or ADSs, distributions will be taxed in the following manner:
+The gross amount of any cash distribution (other than in liquidation, and before reduction for any applicable Dutch tax withholding) that a U.S. holder receives with respect to Royal Dutch Shell's ordinary shares or ADSs generally will be includible in such U.S. holder's gross income on the day on which, in the case of a holder of our ordinary shares, such holder receives such distribution or, in the case of a holder of our ADSs, the depositary receives such distribution on behalf of the holder of the applicable ADSs.
+The tax treatment of the distribution will depend on the amount of the distribution and the amount of the U.S. holder's adjusted tax basis in the applicable ordinary shares or ADSs as follows:

-To the extent that distributions paid by Royal Dutch Shell with respect to the underlying ordinary shares do not exceed Royal Dutch Shell's current or accumulated earnings and profits ("E&P"), as calculated for U.S. federal income tax purposes, such distributions will be taxed as dividends.
-The current maximum rate of tax imposed on certain dividends received by U.S. holders that are individuals is 20% (the "Reduced Rate"), so long as certain holding period requirements are met.
-In order for dividends paid by a non-U.S. corporation to be eligible for the Reduced Rate and therefore be qualified dividends, the non-U.S. corporation must be a Qualified Foreign Corporation ("QFC") and must not be a passive foreign investment company (a "PFIC") in either the taxable year of the distribution or the preceding taxable year.
-We believe that Royal Dutch Shell will be a QFC and will not be a PFIC.
-As a result, dividends received by individual U.S. holders will generally constitute qualified dividend income for U.S. federal income tax purposes (see "-Taxation of Sale or Other Disposition").
+- Distributions paid by Royal Dutch Shell with respect to the underlying ordinary shares will be taxed as ordinary dividends to the extent such distributions do not exceed Royal Dutch Shell's current or accumulated earnings and profits ("E&P"), as calculated for U.S. federal income tax purposes.
+The current maximum income tax rate imposed on certain dividends received by U.S. holders that are individuals is 20% (the "Reduced Rate"), so long as certain holding period requirements are met and Royal Dutch Shell is a Qualified Foreign Corporation ("QFC") and not a passive foreign investment company (a "PFIC"), each as defined in the Code.
+We believe that Royal Dutch Shell is a QFC and is not a PFIC.
+As a result, dividends received by individual U.S. holders will generally constitute qualified dividend income for U.S. federal income tax purposes and be eligible for the Reduced Rate (see "- Taxation of Sale or Other Disposition").
 There can be no assurance, however, that Royal Dutch Shell will continue to be considered a QFC or that Royal Dutch Shell will not be classified as a PFIC in the future.
 Thus, there can be no assurance that Royal Dutch Shell's dividends will continue to be eligible for the Reduced Rate.
-Special rules apply for purposes of determining the recipient's investment income (which limits deductions for investment interest) and non-U.S. source income (which may affect the amount of foreign tax credit) and to certain extraordinary dividends.

-Because Royal Dutch Shell is not a U.S. corporation, dividends Royal Dutch Shell pays generally will not be eligible for the dividends received deduction allowable to corporations under the Code.

-To the extent that distributions by Royal Dutch Shell exceed its current or accumulated E&P, such distributions will be treated as a tax-free return of capital, to both individual and corporate U.S. holders, to the extent of each such U.S. holder's adjusted tax basis in Royal Dutch Shell's ordinary shares or ADSs, and will reduce such U.S. holder's adjusted tax basis in the ordinary shares or ADSs on a dollar-for-dollar basis (thereby increasing any gain or decreasing any loss on a disposition of the ordinary shares or ADSs).
-To the extent that the distributions exceed the U.S. holder's adjusted tax basis in the ordinary shares or ADSs, such U.S. holder will be taxed as having recognized gain on the sale or disposition of the ordinary shares or ADSs (see "-Taxation of Sale or Other Disposition").
+Special rules apply for purposes of determining the recipient's investment income (which limits deductions for investment interest) and non-U.S. source income (which may affect the amount of foreign tax credit) and to certain extraordinary dividends. - Because Royal Dutch Shell is not a U.S. corporation, dividends Royal Dutch Shell pays generally will not be eligible for the dividends received deduction allowable to corporations under the Code. - To the extent that distributions by Royal Dutch Shell exceed its current or accumulated E&P but do not exceed such U.S. holder's adjusted tax basis in Royal Dutch Shell's ordinary shares or ADSs, such distributions will be treated as a tax-free return of capital, to both individual and corporate U.S. holders. - As a return of capital, such distribution will reduce such U.S. holder's adjusted tax basis in the ordinary shares or ADSs on a dollar-for-dollar basis (thereby increasing any gain or decreasing any loss on a future disposition of the ordinary shares or ADSs). - To the extent that the distributions exceed both Royal Dutch Shell's current or accumulated E&P and the U.S. holder's adjusted tax basis in the ordinary shares or ADSs, such U.S. holder will be taxed as having recognized gain on the sale or disposition of the ordinary shares or ADSs (see "- Taxation of Sale or Other Disposition").